Joaquinecc/icp_trajectory_alignment_osm/README.md

 ## Overview

 OSM Align implements trajectory-to-map alignment for autonomous vehicle navigation, correcting drift in laser odometry systems using OpenStreetMap road network data.
-The system uses Lanelet2 library to process OSM data and provides transform corrections to odometry systems like LIODOM.
+The system uses Lanelet2 library to process OSM data and publishes corrected odometry on `/osm_align/odom_aligned`.

 ### Key Features

 - **Real-time odometry correction** using OpenStreetMap road network data
 - **Robust alignment algorithms** including ICP and RANSAC for drift correction
 - **Sliding window trajectory buffering** for efficient pose management
-- **Integration with LIODOM** odometry systems via ROS2 services
+- **Works with any odometry source** that publishes `nav_msgs/Odometry` (LIODOM was used only for testing)
+- **Publishes corrected odometry** on `/osm_align/odom_aligned`
 - **Configurable parameters** for different environments and datasets
 - **KITTI dataset compatibility** with pre-configured coordinate systems